gohugoio/hugo/content/en/content-management/page-resources.md

 : The main type of the resource's [Media Type](/templates/output-formats/#media-types).
 For example, a file of MIME type `image/jpeg` has the ResourceType `image`.
 A `Page` will have `ResourceType` with value `page`.

 Name
-: Default value is the filename (relative to the owning page).
+: Default value is the file name (relative to the owning page).
 Can be set in front matter.

 Title
 : Default value is the same as `.Name`.
 Can be set in front matter.